Emily Ratajkowski Seductively Licks Her Lips In Sexy Instagram Snapshot

-Emily Ratajkowski is no stranger to raising eyebrows and — occasionally — stirring up controversy.
-Ever since she appeared fully nude in the music video for Robin Thicke’s “Blurred Lines,” the American supermodel has been lighting the world on fire, making a handful of movie and TV appearances, with roles in iCarly, Gone Girl, and I Feel Pretty, where he starred alongside her good friend, Amy Schumer.
+Emily Ratajkowski is no stranger to raising eyebrows, and occasionally stirring up controversy.
+Ever since she appeared fully nude in the music video for Robin Thicke’s “Blurred Lines,” the American supermodel has been lighting the world on fire, making a handful of movie and TV appearances, with roles in iCarly, Gone Girl, and I Feel Pretty, where she starred alongside her good friend, Amy Schumer.

 When she isn’t modeling professionally and appearing at industry events, Ratajkowski is known for setting hearts on fire and titillating her fans on her Instagram profile.
 To date, Emily — or Emrata, as she is sometimes called — has racked up over 22 million followers, thanks in part to her revealing snapshots, some of which skirt the line when it comes to the popular social media platform’s policies on nudity.